Get our best marketing tips & industry insights to your inbox!

 Shoshana Eilon

-Understanding YouTube sponsorship rates
+Understanding YouTube Sponsorship Rates

-Standard YouTube Sponsorship Rates
+What Are Standard YouTube Sponsorship Rates?

 The CPV rate usually doesn't depend on channel size - there are some very large channels that charge a 1 cent CPV, and some smaller, niche channels that have a much higher Cost Per View.
 However, with larger channels each video generally received more views, so they are able to charge a higher sponsorship rate for each video.